ISAITB/docs-tdl/source/constructs/index.rst

     @txnid, yes, A string identifier for the transaction.
-    @handler, yes, A string value or variable reference identifying the the processing handler for the transaction (see :ref:`handlers-implementation`). config, no, Zero or more elements to provide configuration when creating the transaction.
+    @handler, yes, A string value or variable reference identifying the the processing handler for the transaction (see :ref:`handlers-implementation`). property, no, Zero or more elements to provide configuration regarding the setup of the processing handler call that are not passed to the handler.
+Each ``property`` element has a ``name`` attribute and a text content or variable reference as value. config, no, Zero or more elements to provide configuration when creating the transaction.
 Each ``config`` element has a ``name`` attribute and a text content or variable reference as value.

 The ``bptxn`` step results in a call to the configured processing handler to signal that a new transaction is going to